The thinking behind OneSite

 - One tool for parental engagement – instead of schools using one company for a text messaging system, another to create their website and another to provide an online area, OneSite helps schools meet the parental engagement agenda with one single tool.
 Parents can receive texts, emails, forms and surveys via OneSite and can see what is happening in their children’s zones without having to log in.

 - One website for everything – OneSite provides a website that allows you present Ofsted and statutory required information whilst promoting your schools best bits through news, galleries, events and blogs.
 At the same time you can access your classroom tools, engage with your parents and pupil and celebrate achievements – all in one place.
-Using a single website saves time and supports the work of teaching staff – as opposed to adding to it!
+Using a single school website saves time and supports the work of teaching staff – as opposed to adding to it!

 - One single easy to use CMS – school management is complicated enough with conflicting info and schedules being recorded in numerous different places using various different pieces of software.
 OneSite is easy to administer and easy to access for users, and has the added benefit of linking to the schools MIS system to ensure contact data is always up to date.